igorski/efflux-tracker/README.md

 INSTRUMENTS also reference _MODULES_.
 A MODULE is basically an effects processor.
 Each instrument can have its output routed through multiple processors before its output is mixed into the master channel (by the _AudioController_).

+### Efflux song model and Vuex

+In Vuex, the song is stored in the _"song"_ store module.
+The editors bind directly to this reactive model, but for audio playback, an additional Object structure (e.g. _AudioEvent.seq_) is used.
+This separates the _data_ aspect (maintained by the Vuex store mutations) from the _audio rendering_.

+The history module provides custom methods for saving and restoring individual actions for specific sections of a song.
+While Vuex makes it easy to simply save an entire song upon each mutation, this will consume a lot of memory fast.

 ## Build instructions